Discoveren/diwa-bakery/README.md

 ### Website Idea

-<p>Initially, it was meant to be a filino bakery/cafe.
-However, while doing the website it evolved into a restaurant instead and seems to be fitting with the branding.</p>
+<p>Initially, it was meant to be a filipino bakery/cafe because I was inspired by bakeries' back home in the Philippines.
+However, while making the website it evolved into a restaurant because I think elevating it into a restaurant it could help push filipino cuisine into a wider audience.</p>